 In 2016, the unit acquired “Cache” an electronics detection canine that is deployed during the execution of search warrants to locate hidden devices that may contain digital images of child pornography, which are then inspected onsite for child pornography by forensic investigators.

 Once the onsite arrest is made, the investigators determine if the suspect has access to children through family, community, schools, faith-based organizations, or other associations.
 Those children are then immediately identified and referred to the Will County Children’s Advocacy Center.

-Thanks to a grant from the National Children's Alliance, the Will County Children's Advocacy Center is convening a county-wide, multidisciplinary anti-child sexual exploitation coalition comprised of the following:
+Thanks to a grant from the National Children's Alliance, the Will County Children's Advocacy Center has convened a county-wide, multidisciplinary anti-child sexual exploitation coalition comprised of the following:

 - Will County Sheriff

 - Will County Health Department

 - Illinois Department of Children and Family Services

 - Big Brothers Big Sisters of Will and Grundy Counties

 For more information, or to join the coalition, email firstname.lastname@example.org or call 815.774-4565.